qeda/qeda/README.md

 QEDA
 ====

 QEDA is a Node.js library aimed to simplify creating libraries of electronic components for using in EDA software.
-You can easily create both symbols for schematics (with various styles) and land patterns (conforming to IPC-7351 statdard) for PCB.
+You can easily create both symbols for schematics (with various styles) and land patterns (conforming to IPC-7351 standard) for PCB.

 Attention
 =========